ThoughtWorks-SEA/developer-training/docs/javascript/callback-hell.md

 ### Use other JavaScript features (Promises, Async/Await)

-Because of the problems introduced by callbacks, JavaScript has introduced other syntax to help you write asynchronous codes.
+Because of the problems introduced by callbacks, JavaScript has introduced other syntax to help you write asynchronous code.

 We will cover two of them in the next sections: